xjtu-omics/vcf-utils/README.md

 **indel_split**: splits an indel file into an insertion file and a deletion file (only pure insertions and deletions, no replacements!)

 **left_align**: aligns the events in a VCF file to the left (not all pipelines produce left-aligned events)

+**read_reference**: not strictly something that manipulates a VCF, this is a quick tool to check the sequence of the reference genome at a certain position, useful for finding the context of an event in the VCF

 **remove_double_alts**: takes an input file (and output file), removes events containing GATK-like double alts (“A TA,TAA”) from the input file